Skip to main content

 Current approval paths

-2. GitHub comment approval capture — a narrow but real workflow for issue/PR threads.
+2. GitHub comment approval capture

 What is true today